csdurfee/csdurfee.github.io/content/approximately-normal.md

 The green line is a straight line that represents calculating the percentile rank.
 It goes from the middle of the top of the `runs <= 5` bar to the middle of the top of the `runs <=6` bar.
 Where it hits the red line is the average of the two, which is percentile rank (.470).

 In other situations, the Wald-Wolfowitz estimate will be less than the exact percentile rank.
+We can see that on the first graph.
+The green lines and white line are very close to each other, but sometimes the green is higher (like at runs=4), and sometimes the white is higher (like at runs=8).

 ## Is Wald-Wolfowitz unbiased?

 Yeah.
 The test provides the exact expected value of the number of streaks.
-It's not just, like, a pretty good estimate.
+It's not just a pretty good estimate.
 It is the (weighted) mean of the exact probabilities.

 From the exact odds, the mean of all the streak lengths is 6.0909: